QA-Automation-Starter/qa-automation-python-demo/README.md

 > NOTE: Selenium tests will not work here, unless changed to work with
 > SauceLabs, or similar remote browser testing service.

+## Reports

+1. `report.html` is generated in root-folder, just open it in a Web-browser
+2. `allure-results` -- this requires running the Allure server

 ## Example Tests

 ```python